 Tour De France

-The route of the 2014 Tour de France has been announced and it is a fantastic and exciting 101st edition covering over 3,600 km and taking in 4 countries, 3 mountain ranges, cobbles and 5 mountain top finishes, not to mention Yorkshire too!
+The 2014 Tour de France was a fantastic 101st edition of the World’s biggest cycling race covering over 3,600 km and taking in 4 countries, 3 mountain ranges, cobbles and 5 mountain top finishes!

 Imagine riding your bike on the same roads as the most famous cyclists in cycling history, over some of the battlegrounds of famous duels involving heroes of Tour de France history.
 With any luck you may even bump into some of the cycling legends as we work our way around France or meet some of the current top pros at the stage starts or finishes.